 - If my spouse was convicted of abusing me, can I be ordered to pay him/her spousal support?
 What if I was wrongfully convicted of abusing my spouse but I am the real victim?

 - What are the basic steps for filing for divorce?

 - Where can I find additional information about divorce?

 What are the residency requirements to file for divorce in California?

-You or your spouse must have been a resident in the state of California for at least six months and a resident in the county where the divorce is going to be filed for at least three months prior to filing for divorce, except in the case of same-sex marriages.1
+You or your spouse must have been a resident in the state of California for at least six months and a resident in the county where the divorce is going to be filed for at least three months prior to filing for divorce.1

 What are the grounds for divorce or legal separation in California?

-You can file for divorce or for legal separation in California based on either of the following grounds (reasons):
+You can file for divorce or for legal separation in California based on either of the following grounds:

-- Permanent legal incapacity to make decisions.1 For this ground, there needs to be proof (competent medical or psychiatric testimony) that the spouse was at the time the petition was filed, and still is, lacking the legal capacity to make decisions.2
+- permanent legal incapacity to make decisions.1 For this ground, there needs to be competent medical or psychiatric testimony that the spouse was at the time the petition was filed, and still is, lacking the legal capacity to make decisions.2

 Can I get spousal support?
 What factors will a judge consider?